Skull anatomy and skull bones

-The external cranial base (latin: basis cranii interna) is the outer aspect of the skull base that extends from the superior incisor teeth to the superior nuchal lines of the occipital bone.
-The external cranial base can be subdivided into an anterior, a middle, a posterior and two lateral parts.
+The external cranial base (latin: basis cranii interna) is the outer aspect of the skull base that extends from the superior incisor teeth to the superior nuchal line of the occipital bone.
+The external cranial base can be subdivided into an anterior, middle, posterior and two lateral parts.

 The posterior part of the external cranial base is mainly formed by the occipital bone.
 It features such opening as the single foramen magnum and paired jugular foramen, hypoglossal canal, condylar canal, as well as the small openings mastoid canaliculus and the canaliculus for the tympanic nerve.

 Each lateral part of the external cranial base consists of the zygomatic arch and the infratemporal fossa anteriorly, the mandibular fossa, the tympanic part of the temporal bone, and the styloid and mastoid processes posteriorly.
 The lateral parts of the external cranial base present such openings as the external acoustic meatus, petrotympanic fissure, stylomastoid foramen and other smaller apertures.